bootstrap-vue/bootstrap-vue/src/directives/popover/README.md

             return 'Hello <b>Popover:</b> ' + ++this.counter
           },
           content: () => {
-            // Note this is called only once when the popover is opened return 'The date is:<br><em>' + new Date() + '</em>' }
+            // Note this is called only when the popover is opened return 'The date is:<br><em>' + new Date() + '</em>' }
         }